Kavango people

 The Kavango people, also known as the vaKavango or haKavango, are a Bantu ethnic group that resides on the Namibian side of the Namibian–Angolan border along the Kavango River.
 They are mainly riverine living people, but about 20% reside in the dry inland.
 Their livelihood is based on fishery, livestock-keeping and cropping (mainly pearl millet).
 The Kavango Region of Namibia is named after the people.

 In traditional politics they are divided into five kingdoms (Kwangali, Mbunza, Shambyu, Gciriku and Mbukushu), each headed by a hompa or fumu, both meaning "king".
 Traditional law is still in use and legitimized by the Namibian constitution.
 The Kavango people are matrilinear.
 The most common language spoken is RuKwangali (in Kwangali and Mbunza territory); also spoken are Shambyu, Gciriku, and Mbukushu in the corresponding territories.
 Their religion is mainly Christian although traditional elements still have a place.
 During the harvest season in April the vakwangali people eat (mafumpura) a tuber like plant which is dug from the soil when it starts to crack.
 Their kitchens are built outside houses which they call (masuga) the roof of this kitchen is mainly thatch.
-Their staple food is mahangu porridge.
-Mahangu is believed to have nutritional values as it also used to make a drink called(sikundu).
+Their staple food is pearl millet porridge.
+Pearl millet is also used by them to make a fermented drink.